hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 Lastly, the `--Dir` option provides the folder entry point for the mockup.

+> NOTE: The mockup target directory will be created if necessary.
+If it exists, it must be empty before the launch of the Mockup Creator.

 ```shell
 python3.4 redfishMockupCreate.py -r ilo5 -u ilouser -p ilopassword \
      --Secure --Auth Session  --Headers \